gw67-alt/magic_SHA256/README.md

 Required: Arduino UNO, 650nm laser, USB camera, enclosure & a Windows 10/11 PC

-It is crucial to begin small to become accustomed with how the technology works. cryptanalysis steps:
+It is crucial to begin small to become accustomed with how the technology works, then reconfigure for optimal results. cryptanalysis steps:

 Know range of nonce to begin to avoid futile activity, set min max value in game state.